Blogging is essentially content creation and having a commendable writing skill is one of the most sought after blogging qualities for success.

-A few typos here and there can turn off your readers, and the same goes for students who need to write error-free essays and perfect paper to get good grades.
+A few typos here and there can turn off your readers, and the same goes for students who need to write error-free essays and perfect papers to get good grades.

-That’s when it is smart to use one of the best free online proofreading software or tools.
+That is when it is wise to use one of the best free online proofreading software or tools.

 If you’re looking for a compact, precise and pocket guide to Grammar rules and tips to improve your English writing, here is a handy PDF of the same.

-This free grammar cheat sheet (PDF) was created by the folks over at urbanest to help students, writers, freelancers, bloggers and even teachers write the best grammatically correct English.
+The folks over at urbanest created this free grammar cheat sheet PDF to help students, writers, freelancers, bloggers and even teachers write the best grammatically correct English.

 Recommended Articles For You: